Esteban-Gamboa-01/project01/README.md

 ## Future Work

 This project is scalable to create a API for working among teachers and students at the music school.
-- v1.0.1 &rarr Adding @Valid and modified some methods.
+- v1.0.1 Adding @Valid and modified some methods.
-- v1.1.0 &rarr Adding new variable 'keywords' for getting a search more realist.
+- v1.1.0 Adding new variable 'keywords' for getting a search more realist.
-- v1.2.0 &rarr Adding herence to 'Collection'.
+- v1.2.0 Adding herence to 'Collection'.
-- v2.0.0 &rarr Creating the frontend.
+- v2.0.0 Creating the frontend.
-- v2.1.0 &rarr Adding security: root-user.
+- v2.1.0 Adding security: root-user.
 Two environments: teacher-students.
-- v2.2.0 &rarr Uploading .pdf to the API.
+- v2.2.0 Uploading .pdf to the API.
-- v2.3.0 &rarr Adding method for sending homework.
+- v2.3.0 Adding method for sending homework.

 ## Team Members